tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/产品简介/产品优势_intl_en.md

 #### High availability

-- Leveraging Tencent's years of experience in monitoring technologies, CKafka offers comprehensive monitoring on clusters and has a professional OPS team in place that responds to alarms on a 24/7 basis to ensure high availability.
+- Leveraging Tencent's years of experience in monitoring technologies, CKafka offers comprehensive monitoring on clusters and has a professional Ops team in place that responds to alarms on a 24/7 basis to ensure high availability.
 - Custom multi-AZ deployments in the same region is supported to improve disaster recovery ability.

 #### High reliability